What they do

 Required registration and licensing

-To work as a disability services in Western Australia, you may need to obtain a Working with Children Check from the Department of Communities.
-You will need to obtain a National Police Certificate.
+To work as a disability services officer in Western Australia, you may need to obtain a current Working with Children Check issued by the Working with Children Screening Unit of the Department of Communities.
+You may also require a National Police Certificate from the Australian Federal Police.